 Accounting of Crypto & NFTs in India Explained

-This topic is increasingly relevant for CA, CS, and CMA examinations as it combines accounting standards, professional judgment, and evolving regulatory interpretation.
+This topic is highly relevant for CA, CS, CMA, B.Com, M.Com, and finance professionals because it combines accounting principles, regulatory developments, and professional judgment.

 Meaning of Crypto & NFTs from an Accounting Perspective

-From an accounting standpoint, cryptocurrencies and NFTs are classified as digital assets—assets that exist electronically and derive value from blockchain technology.
+Cryptocurrencies and NFTs are categorized as digital assets that derive their value through blockchain technology.

 • Cryptocurrencies such as Bitcoin and Ethereum